Let’s come straight to the point – how to rank your website higher in Google using 100% ethical techniques and no spam? Here you go.

-Using a single URL for a piece of content makes it easier for your users to interact with, share, and link to your content, and a single URL for the content helps Google’s algorithms assign the indexing properties for the content.
+Using a single URL for a piece of content makes it easier for your users to interact with, share, and link to your content and a single URL for the content helps Google’s algorithms assign the indexing properties for the content.

 No redirection is needed for users to get to the device-optimized view, which reduces loading time.
-Also, user agent-based redirection is error-prone and can degrade your site’s user experience (see “Pitfalls when detecting user agents” section for details).
+Also, user-agent-based redirection is error-prone and can degrade your site’s user experience (see “Pitfalls when detecting user agents” section for details).

 It saves resources for both your site and Google’s crawlers.
-For responsive web design pages, any Googlebot user agents needs to crawl your pages once, as opposed to crawling multiple times with different user agents, to retrieve your content.
+For responsive web design pages, any Googlebot user agents need to crawl your pages once, as opposed to crawling multiple times with different user agents, to retrieve your content.
 This improvement in crawling efficiency can indirectly help Google index more of the site’s contents and keep it appropriately fresh.